 Leadership plays a critical role in establishing and supporting the AI Management System.
-Top management must demonstrate commitment, align the AIMS with the organisation's strategic direction and assign clear responsibilities.
+Top Has top management demonstrated leadership and commitment to the AIMS? management must demonstrate commitment, align the AIMS with the organisation's strategic direction and assign clear responsibilities.
+Is there an established AI policy aligned with the organisation's strategic direction?
+Are roles, responsibilities and authorities for AI management assigned and communicated?
+Comments